 WRITER’S CIRCLE

 The fellowship of literary comrades should be your first line of developmental editors who offer valuable feedback.
 They’ll show you how they see your story every time you exchange works.
-I’ve tried virtual writers’ circles, but consistently fell away from them because I struggle to visually read (for reasons…), but with the advancement of modern text-to-speach, I’m planning on joining another group.
+I’ve tried virtual writers’ circles, but consistently fell away from them because I struggle to visually read (for reasons…), but with the advancement of modern text-to-speech, I’m planning on joining another group.

 BETA-READERS